Fendross/ExpenseTrackerCLI/README.md

 Lists all cash flow statements that have been added since the launch of the program.

 ### `report`
-Prints a minimal cash flow report, showing the balance and its currency.
+Prints a minimal cash flow report, showing (with the appropriate currency):
+- The total amount of incomes
+- The total amount of incomes
+- The net cash flow

 ### `help`
 Prints a mini guide on how to use the CLI.